TIBCOSoftware/snappy-on-k8s/charts/jupyter-with-spark/README.md

       .getOrCreate()
 ```

-You can change the default Spark UI port from 4040 to something else in the notebook, either by updating it in the [values.yml](values.yaml) under `sparkWebUI` attribute
+You can change the default Spark UI port from 4040 to something else in the notebook, either by updating it in the [values.yml](values.yaml) under `jupyterService` attribute
-or while installing the chart as `helm install --name jupyter --set sparkWebUI.port=5050 ./spark-on-k8s/charts/jupyter-with-spark/`.
+or while installing the chart as `helm install --name jupyter --set jupyterService.sparkUIPort=5050 ./spark-on-k8s/charts/jupyter-with-spark/`.

 Once you create SparkContext in your Jupyter notebook, you can access the Spark UI via the URL obtained by running below commands (displayed by `helm install`):